I. Michael J. Oakeshott, "Political Education"

 Oakeshott was the teacher of Ellen Kennedy as well, to whom I am greatly indebted.
 I can see Oakeshott's enduring influence on her especially when she seems to display a particular type of skepticism-cum-empiricalism (which, according to Flathman, is different from empiricism) that does not necessarily defy idealism outright.
 One of the greatest seminars I attended at Penn was her Ancients and Moderns, for which I read, among others, Oakeshott's Experience and Its Modes for the first time.
 I personally enjoyed this somewhat archaic book far more than his acclaimed masterpiece, On Human Conduct .
 Oakeshott's writings on Hobbes are pleasurable to read as well.

 "Political Education" was Oakeshott's inaugural lecture delivered at LSE in 1951 to initiate his tenure there as Chair of Political Science.
 It was quite a scandalous appointment because the person he succeeded was Harold Laski who, with his predecessor Graham Wallas, were part of the Fabian tradition.
 What a replacement!
 Laski died almost exactly a year prior to the Oakeshott's lecture.

-Further digressions: That Oakeshott was Kennedy's dissertation supervisor is perhaps one of the false statements frequently made about her academic/biographical background.
+Further digressions: That Oakeshott was Kennedy's dissertation supervisor is perhaps one of the most frequently made false statements about her academic/biographical background.
 No. Ellen's primary supervisor was Fred Rosen, the Bentham expert.
 I've read and heard of a couple of more misconceptions and made a few corrections to them when possible.
 For example, 1) Carl Schmitt was not the focus of her scholarly interests during her days at LSE (it was initially Hegel, and she finally wrote her dissertation on Henri-Louis Bergson: Freedom and the Open Society) and 2) she is not an English.
 She lived there for a long time, but she's from Knoxville, Tennessee).